Why Choose Dr. Reagan for your Rhinoplasty?

 Alar Wedge Excisions

-It is not uncommon for the nostrils to flare at the time of shortening nasal tip.
+It is not uncommon for the nostrils to flare at the time of shortening the nasal tip.
 To correct this, a wedge of soft tissue is excised in the alar groove.
-This excision can be carried into the nasal sil if nostril reduction is desired.
+This excision can be carried into the nasal sill if nostril reduction is desired.

 The patient will awake with a nasal splint on the external portion of the nose, and packing within the nose.
 The eyes will become swollen and bruised.
 Sutures will be present along the columellar incision.
 The patient should be prepared to keep the head elevated 30 degrees.
-The eyes will be iced every few hours for the first 2-3 days.
-Arnica Montana and Corticosteroids are used to reduce bruising and swelling.
+The eyes will be iced every few hours for the first two to three days.
+Arnica Montana and corticosteroids are used to reduce bruising and swelling.

-The packing comes out day 3, sutures and the splint are removed day 7.
+The packing comes out on the third day of recovery, and sutures and the splint are removed on the seventh day.
 Dr. Reagan might leave tape on the nose, or even re-apply the splint, for another week.

-Most patients are presentable at week 2 post surgery.
-Certainly by 6 wks the majority of bruising and swelling will be subsided.
-Final results, especially of the tip, will take 6-12 months.
+Most patients are presentable at week two post-surgery.
+Certainly by six weeks the majority of bruising and swelling will have subsided.
+Final results, especially of the tip, will take six to 12 months to stabilize.